Paradox-Incarnation/Loan-Predictor-Using-Python/README.md

 - Implement multi-step forms for a better user experience.

 ---

+## 🛡 License
+This project is licensed under the **MIT License**.
+Feel free to use, modify, and distribute.

+---

 ## 🤝 Contributing
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).